HabibNaeimi/FuzzyTableLookUpAlgorithem/README.md

 A Function for Finding The Membership Function Value and The Membership Function Number of each Data.

 ### RuleFinder.m
-It finds rule's number and it's membership value.
+It finds rule's number and it's membership value using MFDetector function.

 ### ConflictChecking.m
 This function finds and deletes conflicts in rule base.

 ### TableLookUpAlgorithem.m
 Main Program.

+### Table Look Up Report.pdf
+Running Report and further details.